 Scurvy Dogs and Fell Bats

 The bomber variant can drop bombs like Terradon Riders can drop rocks, though Terradons are better in every respect except unit size and health.
 As with Terradons, Deck Dropper bombers are very micro-intensive – you need to carefully fly them over your targets and then manually drop their bombs.
-These can be reasonably deadly, but once their payload is spent, so is their usefulness, and it’s a great way to distract yourself if you’re not great at micro.
+These can be reasonably deadly, but once their payload is spent – which happens quickly as they don’t have much ammo – so is their usefulness.
 A fun gimmick, but probably more trouble than they’re worth.

 All three Deck Dropper types are fragile, sharing the same low armour and middling health pool.
 They won’t win air supremacy against the likes of elves or Bretonnians, and should be kept away from massed shooting.
 Don’t commit them to melee unless they’ve spent all their ammo, and choose weak targets even then.